antonycourtney/tad/NOTES.md

 ### Punch-list items:

-[ ] Migrate aggtree tests
+[ ] Get rid of hard-coded testTable and testBaseUrl in webRenderMain [ ] Migrate aggtree tests
-[ ] Deal with 'tadopenexternal' (TextFormatOptions.ts) to open external links from electron app [ ] Fix clipboard write (electron based) in GridPane.tsx
+[ ] Deal with 'tadopenexternal' (TextFormatOptions.ts) to open external links from electron app [ ] Fix clipboard write (electron based) in GridPane.tsx [ ] Verify that new browser-friendly export-to-csv lib works [ ] getTableInfo should probably move in to reltab.Connection [ ] Fix remoteErrorDialog in PivotRequests
+[ ] Decide what we're doing about whether DataView should ever be null in ViewState